BSW (Hons) - CK115

 First Year - Social Work

-In First Social Work students study prescribed modules to the value of 60 credits in the five subject areas of Applied Psychology, Economics, Social Policy, Social Work, and Sociology.
+First Year Social Work BSW students study prescribed modules to the value of 60 credits in the five subject areas of Applied Psychology, Economics, Social Policy, Social Work, and Sociology.

 Second Year - Social Work

-No student may register for the Second Year programme until he/she has passed the First University Examination in Social Work.
-In order to be admitted to the Second University Examination in Social Work, a student must have satisfactorily attended the prescribed modules to the value of 60 credits in all the subjects of his/her programme including the placement.
+To progress to Second Year, students must pass the First University Examination in Social Work.
+In order to be admitted to the Second University Examination in Social Work, a student must have satisfactorily attended the prescribed modules to the value of 60 credits in all the subjects of his/her programme including the practice fieldwork.

 Third Year - Social Work

-No student may register for the Third Year programme until he/she has passed the Second University Examination in Social Work.
+To progress to Third Year, students must pass the Second University Examination in Social Work.
 In order to be admitted to the Third University Examination in Social Work, a student must have satisfactorily attended the prescribed modules to the value of 60 credits in all the subjects of his/her programme including the placement.

 Third Bachelor of Applied Social Studies - Alternative Pathway for Students not Proceeding to Fourth Social Work